Google Play Pass release date and availability

 While Google Play Pass is now official, it’s not available everywhere just yet.
 As revealed by Google, the subscription service will be available this week for Android users in the US via Google Play, but those in other countries will have to wait a little bit longer to sign up.

 There’s no solid worldwide release date on the cards just yet, with Google only stating that it will launch in other countries “soon”.
 We’re hoping that it’ll expand the reach of Play Pass at the Google Pixel 4 event in October, but this is unconfirmed.

-Of course, we’ll update this section once Google confirms its release plans, so check back frequently for the latest Play Pass release date details.
+Of course, we’ll update this section once Google confirms the wider Play Pass release plans, so check back frequently for the latest details.

 How much will Google Play Pass cost?

 Like with any subscription-based service, pricing is key.
 After all, if the service is too expensive and not enough people sign up, Google will begin to lose money.
 With that being said, it looks like Google Play Pass will undercut the $4.99 price tag of Apple Arcade in the US – for the first year, anyway.

 Google has confirmed that Google Play Pass will cost only $1.99 per month in the US for the first year before rising to $4.99, and it’s throwing in a 10-day free trial and the ability to share with up to five family members too.